-The Master of Arts in Mass Communication program is located within the School of Mass Communication (SMC) and emphasizes critical thinking about journalistic media content and its effects on the public.
-It also teaches students how to analyze and conduct scholarly research in Mass Communication and how to write up and present the results of such research to both scholarly and non- scholarly audiences.
-Although the program does not emphasize the teaching of journalistic writing skills, it does offer limited opportunities to earn graduate credit in advanced skills course work in Mass Communication and public relations.
+The Master of Arts in Mass Communication program is located within the School of Mass Communication (SMC) and emphasizes critical thinking about mass media and its journalistic and strategic communication practices, media content and its effects on the public.
+The program offers a Media Research option that prepares students to analyze and conduct scholarly research in mass communication, and how to write and present the results of such research to both scholarly and non-scholarly audiences.

 The Mass Communication graduate program offers two options: thesis and professional.
 A comprehensive project and at least 33 hours of study at UALR are required of all students.
 Each student’s program is subject to an adviser’s approval.

 All courses usually are taken in the School of Mass Communication; however, up to nine approved cognate graduate hours may be taken in other graduate areas.
 In some instances, courses from another area can form a concentration area.
 Only six hours with grades of C can count toward the degree.

 If a student’s cumulative GPA falls below 3.0, that student may enroll for only three credits per semester until the GPA rises to 3.0 or higher.
 The Mass Communication graduate program coordinator may make exceptions to this rule if circumstances warrant them.